High School Equivalency/Adult Basic Education (HSE/ABE) - 609-570-3185

-Mercer provides adult basic education for community residents who wish to improve their basic skills to prepare for the General Education Development (GED) examination.
-Instruction is individualized, in English or Spanish, with morning, afternoon or evening class hours.
-Classes are also available at neighborhood extension sites.
+Mercer provides adult basic education for community residents who wish to improve their basic skills to prepare for the High School Equivalency examination.
+Classes available morning, afternoon or evening hours.

-ELI at the James Kerney Campus provides English as a Second Language (ESL) instruction for people whose first language is not English.
-Classroom instruction is combined with computer assisted learning and offered mornings, afternoons and evenings all year long.
-An applicant can come in one week for testing and assessment and begin classes the following week.
-Placement and assessment for credit and noncredit ESL and bilingual (Spanish/English) courses are available through ELI.
-The combination of support services such as financial aid, personal and career counseling, and academic advisement allows students to prepare themselves for employment or job training.
+ELI at the James Kerney Campus provides English as a Second or other Language (ESL) instruction for people whose first language is not English.
+Classroom instruction offered mornings, afternoons and evenings all year long.
+Instruction allows students to prepare themselves for employment or job training.
 Many ELI students go on to complete associate degrees and transfer to four-year colleges.

 As needs are identified, some credit course sections at the James Kerney Campus are offered in a bilingual mode for students whose native language is Spanish.
 With English as the primary language, instructors use Spanish as needed to help students master course objectives.